mariahmclelan/TexasISDs_Geolocations/README.md

 Further investigation may lead us to hypothesize that the optimal student-to-teacher ratio in smaller schools may be a factor that contributes to their superior academic performance when compared to larger schools with a lower percentage of teachers per student.

-Our web scraping project is still ongoing, with thousands of data rows left to analyze and clean.
+Our web scraping project is ongoing, with thousands of data rows left to analyze and clean.
 This query may form the basis of our next project